Kentucky Sales Associate Pre-Licensing How to Get A KY Real Estate License

 Complete 96 hours of approved Pre-Licensing education.

-Successfully complete an approved 96 clock hour Pre-Licensing course.
+Successfully complete an approved 96 clock-hour Pre-Licensing course.
+Learn more about your package options here.

 Pass the course final exam.